-A key to every success in life lies in the successful creation of habits, especially winning habits.
+A key to every success in life is in the successful creation of habits, especially winning habits.
 Moreover, the question of how to create and lock in lasting habits so they become normal, is one which many people seek the answer.
 Furthermore, the essential element in establishing winning habits lies with you.
 How and what you feel.
-Also, the actions you take and the beliefs you hold.
-Finally, to establish habits comes down to you working towards creating a mindset for success.
+The actions you take and the beliefs you hold.
+Finally, to establish habits comes down to you ensuring you develop a mindset for success.

 So, let’s look at the seven steps that make up your winning habits creation plan.